Skip to content

 Returns

-• tn::TurnoverEstimator: New estimator object with updated weights and original turnover values and default.
+• tn::TurnoverEstimator: New estimator object with the same values and default but updated weights.

 Validation